aquariumbio/pfish/README.md

 # Parrotfish (aka Phoenixfish)

-Scripts for pulling/pushing protocols/libraries to/from Aquarium.
+Scripts for pulling/pushing protocols/libraries to/from Aquarium and for running tests.

 ## Getting started